rmsk2/6502profiler/README.md

 ```

 `6502profiler` expects an installed `acme` macro assembler for most of its functionality to work.
 Its location can be configured
 through the `AcmeBinary` configuration entry.
-Alternatively `64tass` can be used when the `AsmType` entry is set to the value `64tass`.
+Alternatively `64tass` can be used when the `AsmType` config entry is set to the value
+`64tass`.

 ## The `profile` command